Conformal Embeddings via Heat Kernel

-Here, the k-th equation depends on $h_1,\cdots, h_{k-1}$; thus, the $h_i$ will be found inductively.
-We shall observe the first equation of \eqref{system of solving h_i}, using the conformal operator $\tr_g^\perp$ defined in \ref{denotion of C}:
+Here, the $\tilde{l}$-th equation depends on $h_1,\cdots, h_{\tilde{l}-1}$; thus, the $h_i$ will be found inductively.
+First, we shall study the first equation of \eqref{system of solving h_i}:

-To solve this equation, we can explicitly express all the solutions of $h_1$.
-First, given the geometric meaning of $\tr_g^\perp$ as taking the traceless part of a symmetric 2-tensor, we point out that at each point $x\in M$, $\mathrm{Ker(\tr_g^\perp)}\subset \mathrm{Sym}^{\otimes 2}T^*_x M$ is of 1 dimension, which corresponds to the trace part of a 2-tensor, and such 1 dimension is generated by $g(x)$.
+In fact, explicit expression of all the solutions of $h_1$ can be obtained.
+Given the geometric meaning of $\tr_g^\perp$ as taking the traceless part of a symmetric 2-tensor, we point out that at each point $x\in M$, the kernel $\mathrm{Ker}((\trp)_x)\subset \mathrm{Sym}^{\otimes 2}T^*_x M$ as a vector subspace is of 1 dimension, which corresponds to the trace part of a 2-tensor, and such 1 dimension is generated by $g_x$.
 The method we use to find the solution reflects the discussion we have had on recovering the trace in the Intrduction.